italia/Satosa-Saml2Spid/README.pyFF.md

 ## First run

-`examples/` folder taken from git repository.
-This command will print in stdout all the log, if you want to put it in a file just add `--log=pyff.log` after `--loglevel`.
+The following command will print in stdout all the pyFF's execution log, if you want to put it in a file just add `--log=pyff.log` after `--loglevel`.
 It seems that pyff is sensible to arguments order, unfortunately it doesn't use arparse...
+The `examples/` folder was taken from git repository.

 ````
 pyffd -p pyff.pid -f -a --loglevel=DEBUG --dir=`pwd` -H 0.0.0.0 -P 8001 examples/big.fd
 ````

-When it finishes to download all the metadata it will expose a web catalog of them, and also a DiscoveryService.
+When it complete the downloads of all the metadata then exposes all the SAML entities in a _human navigable_ web catalog, this will permit us to test the DiscoveryService and see common stats.

 Useful things that we need to know
-1. pyFF uses by default a local sqllite db, automatically created in the working directory
+1. pyFF uses by default a local sqllite db, it's automatically created in the working directory on run.

 ## how does it works
 You need also to read:
 - https://pythonhosted.org/pyFF/
 - https://github.com/IdentityPython/pyFF

-pyFF works with configuration files called _pipelines_, it exposes services and all its features depending of what we configure in these _pipelines_ files.
-The following example is used to download to `./garr` folder all the metadata.
+pyFF works with configuration files called _pipelines_, it exposes services and all its features depending of what we configure in those _pipelines_ files.
+The following example is used to validate and download to `./garr` folder all the configured metadata, then aggregate them in a sqllite database as a cache for better I/O performance.

 `custom_examples/` contains some of the following examples.